microsoft/nni/docs/SQuAD_evolution_examples.md

 nnictl create --config ~/nni/examples/trials/ga_squad/config_pai.yml
 ```

-## 4. Techinal details about the trial
+## 4. Technical details about the trial

 ### 4.1 How does it works
 The evolution-algorithm based architecture for question answering has two different parts just like any other examples: the trial and the tuner.